 I’ll revisit Pierre and Auguste in a future post since it is a vast and fascinating story.
 For now, its back to quizzing people Saint Louis.
 Some of my responders were able to tell me Saint Louis was a king.
 A few were able to correctly tell me he was a king of France.
 Others suggested Louis was a “religious figure of some sort” (which isn’t a bad guess).
 Three people tried to get specific and guessed the French king Louis XIV.
 Another guessed Louis XVI.
 About ten people didn’t didn’t even hesitate to admit they had no idea who Saint Louis was.

 This, my dear friends, is how Distilled History blog posts come about.

 Only two people were able to tell me the correct answer.
 In April, 1764, Pierre Laclède travelled to the site he and his stepson August Chouteau had recently selected for a new trading outpost.
 He announced the new village under construction was to be named “Saint Louis”.
-He named it after the legendary French king Louis IX.
-According to Chouteau’s own journal of the event, it’s even a bit more detailed than that.
+He named it after the legendary French king Louis IX, but it’s even a bit more complicated than that.
 Laclède named it after Louis IX and in honor of Louis XV, the current French king (for those keeping count, that makes four different French kings named Louis mentioned in this blog post).